AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/templates/view-edit-and-delete-fusion-templates.md

    >* If the template you want to access was not created by a you or member of your team, and is not public yet, you can ask the person who created and published it to share the template link with you.
    >* If you cannot find the public template that has been created by you, contact the administrator.
 It is possible that before approving your template, the administrator had renamed it.

 1. Click the template that you want to view.

 ## Edit a template

-You can edit any templates that are available in the Team templates tab.
+You can edit any templates that are available in the [!UICONTROL Team templates] tab.

 1. Click the **Templates** icon ![](assets/fusion-template-icon.png) in the side navigation menu.
 1. Click the **Team templates** tab.
 1. Click the **Private** tab.
 1. Click the template you want to edit.
-1. Click **Edit** in the top-right corner
+1. Click **[!UICONTROL Edit]** in the top-right corner

    or

    Click the template diagram.

 1. Make changes in the template.
 You can access all options that were available when creating the template.
 To see these options, see [Create new templates in Adobe Workfront Fusion](../../../workfront-fusion/scenarios/templates/create-new-fusion-templates.md).
-Then click the save icon at the very bottom of the page.
+Then click the [!UICONTROL save] icon at the very bottom of the page.
 1. Click the **Save** icon ![](assets/save-icon.png).

 >[!NOTE]
 >
->The Team templates tab includes not only the published templates, but also copies of the templates that were already made public by the administrator.
+>The [!UICONTROL Team templates] tab includes not only the published templates, but also copies of the templates that were already made public by the administrator.
 This means you can edit a template that is already visible to everyone.
 If you modify one of these templates, your changes do not overwrite the public template right away.
-The template in the Public templates tab is still untouched and stays public, but its newer version with your changes from the Team templates tab goes to the beginning of the publishing process.
+The template in the [!UICONTROL Public templates] tab is still untouched and stays public, but its newer version with your changes from the [!UICONTROL Team templates] tab goes to the beginning of the publishing process.
 When the modifiedis published and approved by the administrator, it overwrites the original public template.

 ## Delete a template